OpenACC/openacc-best-practices-guide/06-Loops.markdown

 for the given loop.

 * Gang clause - partition the loop across gangs
-* Worder clause - partition the loop across workers
+* Worker clause - partition the loop across workers
 * Vector clause - vectorize the loop
 * Seq clause - do not partition this loop, run it sequentially instead